ppy/osu-wiki/news/2024/2024-07-12-monthly-beatmapping-contest-july-2024.md

 ## Beatmapping

-### Limitation

 There have been over 20 Monthly Beatmapping Contests since 2020.
-It would be boring if every contest was the same, so we throw **limitations** into the mix.
+It would be boring if every contest was the same, so we throw **themes** and **limitations** into the mix.

-These are rules specific to each contest, so you can't re-use the same map each month.
+These are essentially rules specific to each contest, so you can't re-use the same map each month.

 If you're confused about how these work, ask for clarification in the comments, or send a message to [pishifat](https://osu.ppy.sh/community/chat?sendto=3178418) (for osu!) or [RandomeLoL](https://osu.ppy.sh/community/chat?sendto=7080063) (for osu!mania).